Pratikninama/CREDIT-CARD-FRAUD-DETECTION/README.md

 Additionally, the AUC values for the train and test datasets were calculated:

-Train dataset AUC of cad boost after 500 iteration: 0.86, Test dataset(AVG): 0.97
+Train dataset AUC of cat boost after 500 iteration: 0.86, Test dataset(AVG): 0.97

 Results
 The model was able to predict credit card fraud on historical credit card data accurately.